 There is a consistent behaviour code in school with a staged response to inappropriate behaviour.
 Children are asked to identify which aspect of the Viewley Values they have not upheld and explain how they can alter their actions to stay within our code of conduct.

 Our curriculum teaches children about the importance of staying within agreed boundaries and the consequences of breaking these boundaries (Foundation Stage PSED Managing Feelings and Behaviour, history, RE and PSHE curriculum).

 Visits from authorities such as the police and fire service promote an understanding of the job and role of those with responsibility in the community.

-Ethos supports children to develop their self-knowledge, self-esteem and self-confidence (embedded in our school vision).
+Our ethos supports children to develop their self-knowledge, self-esteem and self-confidence and this is embedded in our school vision.